skasslatter/iw-news-explorer/README.md

 This should install all the needed packages and start a local server.

+## Git: init and how to use it

+If you got this project via a zip file, please do a `git init`.
+Commit regularily, so that we can see how you use git and what your development workflow was.
+When you send us back your results, make sure to inlcude the .git folder!

 ## Dependencies and APIs

 * Angular 5 with the Angular CLI